osmium-org/common-loadout-format/specifications/draft-common-loadout-format-01.md

   ~~~~

 ## 3.3.
 Interpolating data                      {#interpolating-data}

+- If the `client-version` key is not present in the root JSON object,
+  entities SHOULD assume that the loadout is intended for the current
+  version of the EVE Online client.

 - If the `presets` section is not present in a loadout, the entity
   MUST assume that no modules and charges are fitted on the ship, and